 Evolutionary we are programmed to be more aware of negative emotions such as fear or anger since these emotions were crucial for our immediate physical survival.
 That is the reason why we have what they call a “negativity bias”.
 This basically means that the odds are stacked against humans being happy.
 Researchers have been working to find a ratio between positive and negative emotions throughout a persons day and the magic number seems to be 3 : 1.
 You need three or more positive occurrences / emotions for every one negative occurrence / emotion in your day just to stay on an upward spiral. (take the test here!).

-Crochet is good for your Positivity Ratio
+Why is Crochet good for you?
+Improve your Positivity Ratio

 There is a silver lining to this research, though.
 The intensity of your daily positive emotions does not seem to be as important as the frequency, which brings me back to crochet.
 All of this information seems somewhat counter intuitive to me.
 I am, by nature, a skeptic.
 I have a strong bias against a one size fits all solution, like a 3:1 happiness ratio, no matter the intensity of the emotion.
 I have been looking to find an answer, though, as to why introducing crochet into my life has boosted my happiness level so much more than would logically make sense and this ratio might be the reason.
 If you read through the list of discernible positive emotions you can see how dreaming up, creating and finishing a project would touch on many of them.